 Elon Musk understands the paradox of ambition better than anybody.
 His ideas are so ambitious that employees will move across the country or take a pay cut to be involved.
 Likewise, investors will invest at higher revenue multiples, and journalists will write about the company because they know their Elon Musk profiles attract clicks.

 In that way, ambition is a virtuous cycle.
-The more you have, the more you succeed.
-And the more you succeed, the higher your ambitions.
-The more ambitious you are, the higher the chance of success.
+The more you have, the more you succeed, and the more you succeed, the higher your ambitions become.

-Before we move on, I’d like to qualify my statement.
+But before we move on, I’d like to qualify my thesis.
 Ambitious projects are much more likely to attract support if they improve the world.
 They can’t be trivial, and they certainly can’t be evil.
 They should be distinct, innovative, and inspiring.